List of The Who tours and performances: The Who by Numbers Tour

 The Who began their "Greatest Rock and Roll Band In The World" tour on 3 October 1975, the same day that The Who By Numbers was released.
 They toured the UK and Europe before flying to the US in November, and ended the year with three of shows at the Hammersmith Odeon from 21-23 December.

 Owing to group debts, the Who spent much of 1976 touring.
 This included lengthy coast-to-coast trips across the US, playing in large arenas and stadiums, and was the most extensive tour they had undertaken in five years.
-On 31 May, they headlined the "Who Put The Boot In" festival at The Valley in front of 60,000 fans.
+On 31 May, they headlined the "Who Put The Boot In" festival at The Valley (stadium) in front of 60,000 fans.
 The concert earned them a world record for the loudest band, with concert volume registering 120 decibels.
 This was followed by similar shows at Celtic Park, Glasgow and Swansea City Football Ground.
 The final date of the tour was in Toronto, Canada on 21 October, which was Moon's last public performance.